 So T-shirts and socks (the ones you’ve kept because they make you happy) are rolled and arranged beautifully, like sushi in a bento box.
 Cupboards are meticulously reorganized to fit everything from electric fans (at the bottom) to spare blankets (on top).

-Papers and documents – there won’t be many since few are truly necessary and they generally hold so little joy – are likewise filed rather than stacked.
+Papers and documents—there won’t be many since few are truly necessary and they generally hold little joy—are likewise filed rather than stacked.

 Kondo says she has been obsessed with tidying since she was five, opting to arrange shoes and pencils while other kids played outside.
-She began communing with her belongings in high school and, after years of work at a Shinto shrine, realized her calling as a professional consultant on attaining the joy of minimalism.
+After years of work at a Shinto shrine, she began communing with her belongings in high school.
+She realized her calling as a professional consultant in attaining the joy of minimalism.

 “The inside of a house or apartment after decluttering has much in common with a Shinto shrine … a place where there are no unnecessary things, and our thoughts become clear,” she says.